octo-technology/tezos-academy/src/Chapters/ChapterConditionals/course.md

 ## Your mission

-We want to add contional so that we change the engine attribute to 1 only if it is equal to 0.
+We want to add conditional so that we change the engine attribute to 1 only if it is equal to 0.

 <!-- prettier-ignore -->1- Refactor *modified\_ship* as a variable equal to *my\_ship*